Workday Inc. (WDAY) Shares Plummet Below 1-Year High

 WDAY’s Market Performance

-The stock of Workday Inc. (WDAY) has seen a -5.39% decrease in the past week, with a -10.42% drop in the past month, and a -4.04% fall in the past quarter.
-The volatility ratio for the week is 1.94%, and the volatility levels for the past 30 days are at 2.15% for WDAY.
-The simple moving average for the last 20 days is -6.85% for WDAY’s stock, with a simple moving average of 4.16% for the last 200 days.
+The stock of Workday Inc. (WDAY) has seen a -2.59% decrease in the past week, with a -7.58% drop in the past month, and a -6.62% fall in the past quarter.
+The volatility ratio for the week is 2.32%, and the volatility levels for the past 30 days are at 2.11% for WDAY.
+The simple moving average for the last 20 days is -5.19% for WDAY stock, with a simple moving average of 4.41% for the last 200 days.

 Analysts’ Opinion of WDAY